 So I just drew it, made some poetry out of pain, and now this is what it looks like –

-So after getting rid of most of my miseries by doodling and drawing the hell out of them, I felt much better.
-Deep down I realized that I was growing into a person who was capable of much more than just jealousy, hatred and fear.
+So after getting rid of most of my self-inflicted miseries, by doodling and drawing the hell out of them, I felt much better.
+Deep down I realized that I was growing into a person who is capable of much more than just jealousy, hatred and fear.

 All the previous drawings gave me ample time to reflect on my life, my own actions and my truest motivations to live in this beautiful world.
 It was while painting my nightmares that I finally realized what my dreams were.

 I am a seeker of knowledge, an ardent believer in the collective advancements of humanity and a passionate dreamer.
 I cannot imagine my life without the beauty of nature, the melody of music and the harmony of universal love and solidarity.